 With all of the conversations about gender parity, I have been thinking a lot about women and leadership and the particular problems that pertain to women at the top.
 Then I heard news of Julie Crosby’s departure from Women’s Project Theater under a cloak of secrecy and rumors.
 It felt important to me in this moment of heightened awareness of the role of women in our profession, and amidst the swirling gossip around what happened, to hear from Julie about her work over the last nine years.
 And so I asked Julie Crosby if she would sit down with me and talk about leadership and gender parity and Women’s Project Theater in the hope of bringing to light the person and her thoughts about these important issues.

-Polly: The first question I want to ask you is about women in leadership, and if you could talk a little bit about what drove you to lead Women’s Project Theater?
-I know you came as an outsider to the not-for-profit theater, and then took on an organization with a very specific mission.
+P. Carl: The first question I want to ask you is about women in leadership, and if you could talk a little bit about what drove you to lead Women’s Project Theater?
+I know you came as an outsider to the not-for-profit theatre, and then took on an organization with a very specific mission.
 I’d love to hear what drew you to the job in the first place.